The-OpenROAD-Project/OpenLane/docs/source/flow_tutorial.rst

 To setup the design, follow the instructions given below:

-1. Make a directtory of your design in openlane/design/ using the
+1. Make a directory of your design in openlane/design/ using the
     command:
 .. code-block:: console